solrevdev/solrevdev.github.io/_posts/2020-01-16-vuejs-gistpad-interactive-playground.md

 **Install**

-To install launch VS Code Quick Open (<kbd>Ctrl</kbd>+<kbd>P</kbd>), paste the following command, and press enter.
+To install the extension launch VS Code Quick Open (<kbd>Ctrl</kbd>+<kbd>P</kbd>), paste the following command, and press enter.

 `ext install vsls-contrib.gistfs`

-The [marketplace docs](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.gistfs) are a great place to start reading up about it.
+The [marketplace docs](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.gistfs) are a great place to start learning about what it can do.

 **GistPad Interactive Playgrounds**

-Another neat feature is the interactive playgrounds which again from the marketplace docs explain :
+Another neat feature is interactive playgrounds which again the marketplace docs explain :

 	If you're building web applications, and want to create a quick playground environment in order to experiment with HTML, CSS or JavaScript (or Sass/SCSS, Less, Pug and TypeScript), you can right-click the Your Gists node and select New Playground or New Secret Playground.
 This will create a new gist, seeded with an HTML, CSS and JavaScript file, and then provide you with a live preview Webview, so that you can iterate on the code and visually see how it behaves.

-I am a big fan of VueJS so I decided to spin up a new interactive playground choosing VueJS from the menu that appears.
+I am a big fan of [VueJS](https://vuejs.com) so I decided to spin up a new interactive playground choosing VueJS from the menu that appears.

-There is a nice hello world style template that you can use to get started with.
+That produces a nice hello world style template that you can use to get started with.

 **UK Police Data**

-Rather than displaying weather data or random data, I decided to use crime data for Oxfordshire from [Data.Police.UK](https://data.police.uk/docs/) which seemed an interesting dataset to play around with.
+Rather than displaying weather data or some random dummy data in my playground, I decided to use crime data for Oxfordshire from [Data.Police.UK](https://data.police.uk/docs/) which seemed an interesting dataset to play around with.

 I started by reading the docs and looking the example request which takes pairs of lat/long coordinates to describe an area: